 What makes you eligible for a Medicare Special Enrollment Period (SEP)?

 To be eligible for a Special Enrollment Period, you must already be enrolled in Original Medicare (Parts A and B).
+However, there are some Special Election Periods that don’t require Part B Medicare enrollment, such as when you lose employer coverage.
 In order to be eligible for premium-free Part A, you must be 65 years or older, and you or your spouse must have worked and paid Medicare taxes for at least 10 years.
 You may also be eligible for premium-free Part A at any age if you have ESRD or you receive Social Security Disability Insurance benefits.
 You have the ability to receive Part A at age 65 without paying a premium if:

 - You or your spouse had Medicare covered by government employment